ChrisNguyenT/Portfolio/README.md

 ## Description

-This project is a portfolio page which showcases my skills and projects to potential employers.
-The webpage includes the usage of animations, hover overlay, a responsive layout, and working links.
-There is currently one project linked on the webpage and the other four are placeholders.
-These will be updated as I deploy more projects.
+This repository contains my current portfolio page that showcases my skills and projects to potential employers.
+The webpage includes the usage of animations, hover overlay, a responsive layout, and links.
+The portfolio will be updated regularly with new projects.

 ## Link